danielabar/meblog/src/markdown/capture-browser-console-logs-capybara-cuprite.md

   - "Rails Feature Test Solved by Regex"
 ---

-When working on Rails system (aka feature) tests, you'll likely use [Capybara](https://teamcapybara.github.io/capybara/) to simulate user interactions.
+When writing Rails system (aka feature) tests, you'll likely use [Capybara](https://teamcapybara.github.io/capybara/) to simulate user interactions.
 If the front end is a JavaScript-heavy Single Page Application, this also requires installing and configuring a JavaScript driver for Capybara, such as [Cuprite](https://github.com/rubycdp/cuprite), to test JavaScript execution in the browser.
 But what happens when JavaScript behaves unexpectedly during testing?
 How do you capture `console.log` output while running Rails system tests?

 Unfortunately, the Cuprite and [Ferrum](https://github.com/rubycdp/ferrum) (the underlying driver for Cuprite) documentation doesn’t make this immediately clear.
-So in this post, I’ll walk you through why capturing browser console logs is useful, how to configure your tests to capture those logs, and a solution for handling potentially large log outputs.
+So in this post, I’ll walk you through why capturing browser console logs is useful and how to configure your tests to capture those logs.

 ## Why Capture Browser Console Logs?